psycopg/psycopg2/doc/src/advanced.rst

 Asynchronous notifications
 --------------------------

+.. versionchanged:: 2.2.3
+    Added `~psycopg2.extensions.Notify` object allowing to retrieve
+    the notification payload if connected to a PostgreSQL 9.0 server.

 Psycopg allows asynchronous interaction with other database sessions using the facilities offered by PostgreSQL commands |LISTEN|_ and |NOTIFY|_.
-Please refer to the PostgreSQL documentation for examples of how to use this form of communication.
+Please refer to the PostgreSQL documentation for examples about how to use this form of communication.

-Notifications received are made available in the `connection.notifies` list.
+Notifications are instances of the `~psycopg2.extensions.Notify` object made available upon reception in the `connection.notifies` list.
 Notifications can be sent from Python code simply using a :sql:`NOTIFY` command in an `~cursor.execute()` call.

 Because of the way sessions interact with notifications (see |NOTIFY|_ documentation), you should keep the connection in :ref:`autocommit